How we are tackling food waste

 Food waste is an urgent environmental and social issue.
 Retailers play an influential role in the supply chain, providing a link between producers and consumers.
 We participate with the Retail Action Group, an industry wide programme that guides businesses to measure and act upon food waste to deliver real change.

 We have committed to reduce absolute operational food waste by 50% by 2030 (relative to 2017 baseline).
-To achieve these commitments, we are working hard to prevent waste in our operations and when waste does happen.
+To achieve these commitments, we are working hard to prevent waste in our operations and when waste does happen, we ensure we have partnerships to distribute surplus food to charities.
+We also work with our suppliers to minimise waste and support a range of industry initiatives.

 Some of our progress so far…